isc-projects/bind9/doc/notes/notes-9.18.16.rst

 - TKEY mode 2 (Diffie-Hellman Exchanged Keying) is now deprecated, and will be removed in a future release.
-A warning will be logged when the ``tkey-dhkey`` option is used in ``named.conf``. :gl:`#3905`
+A warning will be logged when the :any:`tkey-dhkey` option is used in ``named.conf``. :gl:`#3905`

 Bug Fixes
 ~~~~~~~~~

-- BIND could get stuck on reconfiguration when a `listen` statement
+- BIND could get stuck on reconfiguration when a :any:`listen-on`
-  for HTTP is removed from the configuration.
-That has been fixed.
+  statement for HTTP is removed from the configuration.
+That has been
-  :gl:`#4071`
+  fixed. :gl:`#4071`

-- It could happen that after the :any:`stale-answer-client-timeout` duration,
+- Previously, it was possible for a delegation from cache to be returned
-  a delegation from cache was returned to the client.
-This has now been fixed.
+  to the client after the :any:`stale-answer-client-timeout` duration.
-  :gl:`#3950`
+  This has been fixed. :gl:`#3950`

 - BIND could allocate too big buffers when sending data via
   stream-based DNS transports, leading to increased memory usage.
   This has been fixed. :gl:`#4038`

 - When the :any:`stale-answer-enable` option was enabled and the
-  :any:`stale-answer-client-timeout` option was enabled and larger than 0,
+  :any:`stale-answer-client-timeout` option was enabled and larger than
-  ``named`` was taking two places from the :any:`clients-per-query` limit for
+  0, :iscman:`named` previously allocated two slots from the
-  each client and was failing to gradually auto-tune its value, as configured.
+  :any:`clients-per-query` limit for each client and failed to gradually
+  auto-tune its value, as configured.
 This has been fixed. :gl:`#4074`

 Known Issues
 ~~~~~~~~~~~~